 Runout: C4961 CDSTUMM 148 :: 1:4 MASTERED BY NIMBUS

 Cover: Made in England.
-Track 12 is not mentioned on the artwork.
+"Junior Painkiller" is a hidden track not listed on release.
 "CD Stumm 148" on booklet / "cdstumm148" on sticker.
+Track times are not stated on the release.

 BOX SET PROMOTIONAL RELEASE